 - Adult Basic Education (ABE): the major objectives of the programs are to enable adults to acquire the basic educational skill necessary to be fully competent in our society, to improve their ability to benefit from occupational training, to have greater opportunities for more productive and profitable employment, and to meet their own objectives for enrolling in the program.
 Classes focus on fundamental skills such as reading, writing, speaking, computing, critical thinking, and problem solving.

-- General Educational Development (GED) Diploma: this program consists of classroom instruction, lab, distance learning, course, or a combination of these instructional methods and is designed to qualify a student to demonstrate a passing score on the General Educational Development Diploma from the State Board.
+- High School Equivalencies (GED) Diploma: this program consists of classroom instruction, lab, distance learning, course, or a combination of these instructional methods and is designed to qualify a student to demonstrate a passing score on the General Educational Development Diploma from the State Board.

 - English as a Second Language (ESL): this program is designed for limited-English proficiency adults whose primary language is not English.
 The purpose of the program is to help students who need to improve their speaking, listening, reading, and writing skills in the English language so that they may be able to further their education, achieve their goal of citizenship, and/or obtain employment.

-- Compensatory Education (CED): this program is designed for adults with intellectual disabilities, who were formerly referred to as "adults with mental retardation."
+- Basic Life Skills: this program is designed for adults with intellectual disabilities, who were formerly referred to as "adults with mental retardation."
 The program also serves adults functioning on a level equivalent to intellectual disabilities resulting from brain injury.
 The program is highly individualized and fosters a maximum level of independent living commensurate with one’s personal ability.
 Instruction is offered in math, language, social science, health, community living, consumer education, and vocational education.

 - Workforce Continuing Education: this selection provides short-term, non-credit course offerings for individuals seeking to gain new and/or upgrade current job-related skills: